ryan-a-baker/ryanbakerio/_posts/2019-09-04-eks-node-drainer.md

 ![EKS Node Drainer Workflow](https://github.com/ryan-a-baker/ryanbakerio/blob/master/img/workflow.png?raw=true){: .center-block :}

-First, let's look at how EKS node management works.
+First, let's look at how the fleet management of EKS works.

 The instances in an EKS cluster are typically managed by EC2 Auto-Scaling groups (ASG) which is configured to maintain a fixed number of EC2 instances.
 If you were to go in to the AWS console and delete one of the EC2 instances in your cluster, the ASG will automatically launch another node with the configuration specified by the ASG's launch configuration, bringing your node count back to the number of instances specified by the ASG.